krish3742/HostedProjects/LogicZephyr/Backend/README.md

 # Task Manager Backend

 This is the backend for a Task Manager application, built with Node.js, Express, and MongoDB.
-It provides APIs for managing tasks, users, authentication, and more.
+It provides APIs for managing tasks.

 ## Features